meteonomiqs/gtm-weather/UpdateToV3.md

 ![image](https://user-images.githubusercontent.com/65337449/156029528-9a1d6ac5-cd0e-4562-afbf-c057fadd7f71.png)

+In case you do not have a CMP, just select 'All Custom Events' instead of 'Some Custom Event' and ignore the CMP.Google Analytics condition in 'Weathertag Trigger - Fill Datalayer'.

 ## Usage

 Once the tag 'Weathertag - Request Weatherdata' and 'Weathertag - Fill Datalayer' is configured and published, the custom dimenions of a user session data will contain the configured weather parameters!